LivePersonInc/knowledge-center-archive/pages/documents/What's New/What's new - July 2019.md

 isNew: false

 ---
 Here is a round-up of the latest features, enhancements and enablements that are coming to LivePerson in the following weeks - all designed to help you make even more meaningful connections.

 ![](/img/03_VimeoThumbnail_Mai19 (1).jpg)

+<iframe style="max-width: 750px;" src="https://player.vimeo.com/video/347244478?autoplay=1&loop=1&autopause=0" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe>

 ## The new LiveEngage App